-- We will correctly use and care for all property and equipment entrusted to us. - We will respect and safeguard the property of employees, patients, and their visitors. - We will maintain inventory and keep all supplies secure. - We will dispose of all surplus or obsolete property and equipment according to established procedures. - We will not communicate or transfer any information or documents to any unauthorized persons. - We will store all records in a secure location for a period of time required by law.
-The premature destruction or alteration of any document in response to, or in anticipation of, a request for those documents by any government agency or court is strictly prohibited.
+- We will correctly use and care for all property and equipment entrusted to us. - We will respect and safeguard the property of employees, patients, and their visitors. - We will not communicate or transfer any information or documents to any unauthorized persons. - We will store all records in a secure location for a period of time required by law.